-Cartago was the capital of Costa Rica until 1823 when this title was transferred to the city of San Jose.
+Cartago was founded in 1563 by the conqueror Juan Vasquez de Coronado, it was the first formal town in Costa Rica.
+Located 22 km out of San Jose, Cartago was the capital of Costa Rica between the years 1574 to 1824 when this title was transferred to the city of San Jose.
 It is a relatively small province, with barely 3.124 km/2 and almost 35 000 inhabitants.
 It is perhaps Costa Rica’s most important area in matters of colonial art.

 In the north, we find the national monument of Guayabo, located on the outskirts of the town of Turrialba.
 Here visitors may admire the enigmatic constructions, dating back to Precolombian times.
 It’s one of the largest archeological areas discovered in the country.
 Mounds, bridges, plazas, and highways, as well as an aqueduct that is still working, are some of the remains of ancient cultures.